 Leaders - Making Good Decisions, Every Time

-Making decisions can easily be one of the hardest parts of leading a team.
+Making decisions can be among the most complex parts of leading a team.
 And when you add the increased pressure of production deadlines and all the challenges that can arise from start to finish, it can even be paralyzing.

-With the current manufacturing challenges, such as deadlines, waste control, staffing, and competition, the pressure can be constant for today's leaders.
-As a result, I often found myself using the Cowboy strategy.
-This is where you make a quick decision in the heat of the moment in order to gets things back to moving forward.
-This is influenced by thinking that the sooner we get back in motion with production, the better resolved the issue will be, and that the longer we take, the lack of control and sense of urgency we are showing.
-This lack of urgency may be frowned upon by upper management or even your own team.
-These types of pressures are enough to make anyone resort to quick decisions.
-Because of this, my rushed decisions created errors that led us backwards.
+With the current manufacturing challenges, such as deadlines, controlling waste, staffing, and competition, the pressure can be constant for today's leaders.
+As a result, I often find myself using the Cowboy strategy: making a quick decision in the heat of the moment just to get things moving forward.
+This strategy is rooted in the thinking that the faster we act to resolve the problem issue, the sooner we can resume production.
+Conversely, a lengthy rumination may show your lack of control and urgency.
+Upper management may frown upon this lack of decisiveness and frustrate your team.
+These types of pressures are enough to make anyone resort to snap decisions.
+Because of this, my rushed decisions created errors that led us backward.

 What should happen?
-There are a few key variables that can be considered when you’re tasked with making a decision, and they are as follows:
+There are a few key variables that you should consider when tasked with making a decision, and they are as follows:

 1. Pause and take a step back.